 Lewisville ISD constantly seeks to provide a circle of protection that generates safety and security in all schools and facilities.

-Looking to implement best practices for security, LISD introduced the Standard Response Protocol (SRP) in the fall.
+In 2019, LISD adopted the Standard Response Protocol (SRP).
 Created by the Colorado-based I Love You Guys Foundation, this standard simplifies the district’s emergency response—making it a powerful, informative and efficient guide.

 - Lockdown – Occurs when a threat or hazard is inside the building.
 Students will stay quiet and out-of-sight.
 Staff will lock the classroom door, turn off lights, maintain silence and obscured visibility, take roll and wait for first responders to open the door.